shajra/shajra-provisioning/README.md

 -   [Nix-Darwin](https://daiderd.com/nix-darwin)
 -   [The Home Manager project for Nix](https://github.com/nix-community/home-manager)

-Just remember that all Nix-oriented environment variables are cleared out, such as `NIX_PATH`, so options like `nixos-rebuild`'s `--upgrade` will likely not do what you want.
-That option is a convenient to the update packages provided by Nix channels.
-But we don't get our latest versions from Nix channels.
-We get them from Niv instead, as discussed in the next section.
+Just remember that all Nix-oriented environment variables are cleared out, such as `NIX_PATH`, so options like `nixos-rebuild`'s `--upgrade` won't function as usual.
+The `--upgrade` option is convenient for updating packages provided by Nix channels found on `NIX_PATH`.
+However, channels are mutable, and therefore not reliably repeatable.
+This is why this project manages versions of dependencies with Niv instead of Nix channels, so that the exact versions of our dependencies are locked down and under source control.

 ## Updating dependencies<a id="sec-3-3"></a>